Atelfo/Atelfo.github.io/_posts/2022-08-14-steelmanning-drug-pricing-arguments.md

 I've bolded what I think are the key points of each argument if you prefer to skim those rather than read the whole thing.

-(Author note: I started with argument #1, arguments #2 and #3 are in progress and are coming soon!)
+(Author note: I started with the argument for #1, arguments for #2 and #3 are in progress and are coming soon!)

 Personally, I tend to find the most convincing arguments to be those for a form of free pricing with regulatory oversight to prevent the worst excesses of rent-seeking behaviour[^1] - but then again, I do work in the industry so I am biased.